Azerty vs Qwerty: 10 Differences in Keyboard Layouts

 Modifier Keys

-Modifier keys is consistently similar between the azerty vs qwerty keyboard (source: keyoverlay)
+Modifier keys are consistently similar between the azerty vs qwerty keyboard (source: amazon)

-Modifier keys is consistently similar between the azerty vs qwerty keyboard (source: keyoverlay)
+Modifier keys are consistently similar between the azerty vs qwerty keyboard (source: amazon)

 The placement of modifier keys, such as Shift, Control (Ctrl), and Alt, is consistently similar between the Azerty vs Qwerty keyboard layouts.
 These keys are usually located on the bottom row of the keyboard, on both sides of the spacebar.
 The position of these keys is almost identical in both layouts, which allows users to perform common keyboard shortcuts and access additional features with ease.